NietoDeveloper/HealthServices/README.md

 - **User-friendly Interface**: Clean and responsive design for easy navigation across devices.
 - **Appointment Management**: Schedule and manage patient appointments efficiently.
 - **Patient Records**: Maintain detailed patient information and medical history.
-- **Doctor Directory**: Access a list of doctors with their specialties and patient counts.
-- **Administrative Tools**: Secure admin panel for overseeing syst
+- **Doctor Directory**: Access a list of doctors with their cure admin panel for overseeing syst

 ## Pages